ManimCommunity/manim/docs/source/guides/deep_dive.rst

 As you will see when inspecting the method, :meth:`.Scene.play` first handles an OpenGL interactive-thread guard and then delegates to :meth:`.Manager.play`.
-The manager records its current time and executes the animation request through its private backend-compatibility path.
+The manager records its current time and executes the animation request through its shared execution path.
 After playback, the manager uses elapsed time to schedule an optional subcaption (see :meth:`.Scene.play` and :meth:`.Scene.add_subcaption` for more information).